Key Takeaways

 Recruit the Skeptics, Not Just the Enthusiasts

-The governance champion network is AI governance change management's most powerful lever — and the one most organizations build wrong.
+The governance champion network is the most powerful lever most organizations have for turning governance policy into practice, and the one most organizations build wrong.
 The default approach is to recruit people who already believe in AI governance.
 This creates an echo chamber.
-As Amit Kothari writes: "If your champion network is entirely composed of people who already love technology, you've built an echo chamber.
-You need the skeptics and practical operators.
-Diversity of perspective beats depth of technical knowledge."
+As Amit Kothari writes: "If your champion network is made up of people who already love technology, you've built an echo chamber.
+You need the skeptics, the practical operators, the people who will say 'this doesn't work for my workflow' and force you to make it better.
+Diversity of perspective beats depth of technical knowledge every time."

 The three-tier champion model